Wangari-Joyce/Joyce_bioinformatics_internship/Internship report.md

 i have learnt about bioinformatics resources such NCBI and EMBL-EBI and bioinformatics databases and tools

 ### Introduction to Genomics
-i learnt about the various sequencing technologies such as Sanger sequencing,Illumina sequencing, oxford nanopore technology.
+i have learnt about the various sequencing technologies such as Sanger sequencing,Illumina sequencing, oxford nanopore technology, and also various NGS file formats

 ### Python programming
+I have learnt to use jupyter notebooks which are useful in documenting the python codes.
+The python skills that i have acquired include:
+- Basic data types and operations
+- Data structures list tuples and dictionaries
+- Functions and classes
+- Reading files and importing modules
+- Control statements

 ### Phylogenetics

-### Machine learning for genomics
+I learnt various methods for constructing phylogenetic trees such as UPGMA, neighbour joining, maximum parsimony and maximum likehood methods and how to interprete phylogenetic trees.
+This knowledge was important in reproducing the scientific paper.

 ### Reproducing a scientific paper
+We reproduced a scientfic paper: Global Outbreaks and spread of a chikungunya virus variant carrying mutations which may increase fitness for Aedes aegypti: Revelations from the 2016 Mandera Kenya Outbreak.
+[Here](url) is link to the repository for this work i learnt how to use different phylogenetic tools such as tempest, mafft, phyml and raxml

 ### Journal club presentation
 During the internship we have had biweekly journal club presentations where one presents a scientific paper on their area of interests.